oamg/leapp/docs/source/working-with-workflows.md

 ## Defining workflow phases

-To add a phase one simple defines a new sub class within the workflow deriving from Phase.
+To add a phase, define a new subclass within the workflow deriving from the Phase class.

-We will create one phase called ScanPhase which is supposed to be handling all actors which are defining the tags (ScanTag or ScanTag.Before or ScanTag.After) and ExampleTag or with either of ScanTag.Common, ScanTag.Common.Before or ScanTag.Common.After
+We will create a phase called ScanPhase, which is supposed to be handling all actors that are defining the ScanTag for the phase, and the ExampleTag for the workflow.

+Phases have policies that control the execution of the workflow.
+These policies can control the behavior in case of errors that are reported by actors.
+Additionally, the retry behavior can be specified.
+The retry behavior allows to specify how to recover from failing workflow executions without having to rerun the whole process or to disable the retry ability entirely.

-We will set the policies to fail the whole phase, but let all actors run within even if an actor failed.
-The retry policy will be set to restart the whole phase from the beginning when retrying.
+In this scenario, we set the policy to fail the whole phase, but let all actors run, even if one of the actors fails.
+And for the retry policy, we specify to restart the whole phase from the beginning.

 The definition of the ScanPhase class: (Note: ScanTag has to be imported)